 - Visa: Schengen Visa, 90 days in the European Union out of 180.
 Many nationalities are granted this on arrival for free.
 Check with your embassy to see if that is you.

-- What to Pack: Depends highly on the season and what you are doing.
+- What to Pack: Depends highly on the season and your actions.
 Mountain and hiking clothes are always a good idea in the summer, while you will definitely need your cold weather gear in the winter.
 Don’t forget the ski gear if you plan on going skiing in the majestic Swiss Alps!
 See our ultimate European packing list here.

 How to Travel Around Switzerland